 Oct.
 20, 2021Print | PDF

-As society grapples with the wide-ranging impacts of the COVID-19 pandemic, Wilfrid Laurier University’s International Centre for Economic Analysis (ICEA) is inviting thought leaders from across the globe to gather and tackle these complex issues.
+As society grapples with the wide-ranging impacts of the COVID-19 pandemic, the International Centre for Economic Analysis (ICEA) at Wilfrid Laurier University is inviting thought leaders from across the globe to gather and tackle these complex issues.
 The After the Pandemic virtual conference series launches on Oct.
 29 with a conference about Happiness and Age.

 “The COVID-19 pandemic is a singular event that has affected health, economies and social cohesion around the world,” says Jurek Konieczny, professor of Economics at Laurier’s Lazaridis School of Business and Economics and director of ICEA.
 “Our conference series is devoted to analyzing various aspects of the pandemic and their long-term consequences, covering such topics as working from home, public health, gender inequality and inflation.”